 When you're first starting out with retinol, gentle is the name of the game—which is why Shani Darden's product isn't just one of our favorites, but one of the best retinols out there right now.
 This product contains a 5%-grade, mild retinol, offering all of the upsides (brightening, texture-improvement, etc.) of retinol, but with less potential for the irritation of harsher products.

 Drunk Elephant aren't just behind some of our favorite masks of all time, they're also behind some of our favorite treatments of all time, like their A-Passioni Retinol Cream ($74).
-With vegan retinol derived from passionfruit, this treatment can be used either as a mask or as a high-concentration overnight
+With vegan retinol derived from passionfruit, this treatment can be used either as a mask or as a high-concentration, overnight treatment.

 This retinol isn't just a favorite of ours.
 In fact, it's seemingly a favorite of pretty much everyone's.
 That could have something to do with its light-as-air formula, or it could be a product of the combination of nourishing oils with serious skincare benefits.
 Whatever it is, this retinol was made to be less irritating than your typical retinol—and unlike most, it actually does that job.

 Plenty of product lines are built around retinol, but few are as well designed or efficacious as Verso, a company that touts Retinol 8 as its superstar ingredient.
 Retinol 8, like others on this list, has been formulated to cut out the irritation associated with regular retinol use.
 It's also said to be really hydrating.